AliceRayLu/Intelli-Clock/README.md

 *   **"Start a Pomodoro timer."**
 *   **"Snooze for 5 minutes."**

-Physical buttons/touchscreen are used for primary actions like dismissing alarms.

 ## 🤝 Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.